-Woman-owned, family-ran vegan business Foodies Vegan has just launched its latest product, a soy-free tofu called Pumfu.
+Woman-owned, family-ran vegan business Foodies has launched its latest product, a soy-free tofu called Pumfu.

 Pumfu is made with organic pumpkin seeds which are rich in antioxidants, magnesium, and omega-3 and omega-6 fatty acids.